ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Experiments and analysis

-In this subsection, we evaluate the anomaly detection performance of our proposed method by comparing it with previous works that used the same pre-trained model and image size \cite{cohen2020sub, defard2021padim, lee2022cfa, roth2022towards}.
-We also include the performance of concurrent methods PNI \cite{bae2022image} and CFLOW-AD \cite{gudovskiy2022cflow} in Tables \ref{table:4} and \ref{table:5}.
-In case of PNI \cite{bae2022image}, a WideResNet-101 model with an image size of 480$\times$480 was used.
+In this section, we evaluate the anomaly detection performance of our proposed method on the MVTec AD dataset by comparing it with previous works that used the same pre-trained model and image size \cite{cohen2020sub, defard2021padim, lee2022cfa, roth2022towards}.
+We also include the performance of concurrent methods PNI \cite{bae2023pni} and CFLOW-AD \cite{gudovskiy2022cflow} in Tables \ref{table:performance}.
+In case of PNI \cite{bae2023pni}, a WideResNet-101 model with an image size of 480$\times$480 was used.
 To improve its performance, a refinement network was included, which was trained in a supervised manner using artificially created defect dataset.
 For CFLOW-AD \cite{gudovskiy2022cflow}, a WideResNet-50 model with an image size of 256$\times$256 is used.
 The evaluation results used in CFLOW-AD were the best performances obtained for each category when using the image size of 256$\times$256.

+For the single-model performance comparison, we performed the same pre-processing as described in previous work \cite{cohen2020sub, defard2021padim, lee2022cfa, roth2022towards}.
+Specifically, we resized each image to 256$\times$256 and then center-cropped to 224$\times$224.
+For the ensemble model, the same pre-processing was used as in \cite{roth2022towards}, each image was resized to 366$\times$366 and then center-cropped to 320$\times$320.
+In addition, to compare with PNI \cite{bae2023pni}, we resized each image to 512$\times$512 and then center-cropped to 480$\times$480.
+No data augmentation was applied to any category.